 “Enforcement action against companies such as Titan, Monsanto and ABB in 2004 really fired the starting pistol and demonstrated that failing foul of the FCPA would prove very costly.
 The DOJ recommended that enhanced due diligence should be applied to all foreign business partners, suppliers and agents thus a new market was born – ‘Know your Vendor’.

 “The FCPA is still a large driver of the risk information and screening industry.
-Enforcement actions continue and the fines only seem to get larger, as evidenced by last year’s actions against Goldman Sachs and Airbus, which at US$ 3.36 billion and US$ 2.09 billion are the largest fines to date.
+Enforcement actions continue and the fines only seem to get larger, as evidenced by recent actions against Goldman Sachs and Airbus, which at US$ 3.36 billion and US$ 2.09 billion are substantial.

 So what are you seeing within the industry and how are the risks evolving?